by Will Grumke April 25, 2022 7 min read

 With our busy schedules, and the ever-increasing social forces surrounding us on a daily basis, we seem to be spending less and less time in bed.

-There never seems to be enough time in a day to get everything we "need" to done, and so we find ourselves rising earlier and going to bed later ...
+This is because there never seems to be enough time in a day to get everything we "need" to done, and so we find ourselves rising earlier and going to bed later...

-Which might not seem like a big deal ... but the reality of the situation is that your sleeping habits can impact your immune system, memory, outward appearances, and performance.
+Which might not seem like a big deal ... but the reality of the situation is that your sleeping habits can impact your energy levels, memory, outward appearances, and performance.

 A fun fact; one night without sleep can leave you performing like you were legally drunk at a blood alcohol content of .08 percent.

 If you’re sleeping poorly on most nights, the negative effects could be worse.

 There are a host of health problems that can be associated with chronic sleep deprivation.
 Sleep deprivation can make you more susceptible to colds, flu, and other infections.

 It can cause you to feel irritable and experience mood swings, reduce your ability to deal with stress, as well as increasing your chances of having depression and anxiety.

 In short, most aspects of life are largely dependent upon sleep.

 For example, a number of studies have reported changes to key hormone levels and recently, how many calories your body burns the day after an ‘all-nighter’.